If you haven’t heard yet, there’s a lot of buzz going on about Learning Management System engagement.

 These “discoveries” are often simple things that we often take for granted, like quizzes and visual rewards for learning achievement.

-For many students, a course that includes interactive elements greatly increases their ability to grasp the material…at least, more easily than if they were simply presented with a bulky textbook.
+For many students, a course that includes interactive elements greatly increases their ability to grasp the material more easily than if they were simply presented with a bulky textbook.

 Why does interactive learning make such a difference?